-All 12 boys and coach rescued from Thai cave
+Celebrations as daring rescue saves all 12 boys and coach from Thai cave

 -

-All 12 boys and coach rescued from Thai cave
+Celebrations as daring rescue saves all 12 boys and coach from Thai cave

-All 12 boys and their football coach have been rescued from a flooded cave in northern Thailand, ending an ordeal that lasted more than two weeks, the country’s navy Seals said.
+All 12 boys and their football coach have been rescued from a flooded cave in Thailand, ending an 18-day ordeal that riveted people around the world.

-The remaining four boys and coach were rescued on Tuesday, after other rescues in the previous two days.
+Cheers erupted at a local government office where dozens of volunteers and journalists were awaiting news of whether the intricate and high-risk rescue mission had succeeded.

-The Seals said they are still waiting for a medic and three navy Seals who stayed with the boys to emerge from the cave.
+They said they were waiting for a medic and three Seals who had stayed with the boys in their dark refuge deep inside the cave complex to come out.

 Seven divers in the rescue team were from the UK, including Rick Stanton and John Volanthen, who were the first to reach the group last week.

-Eight of the trapped boys had been brought out of the cave by divers on Sunday and Monday.

-The plight of the boys and their coach has riveted Thailand and much of the world – from the heartbreaking news that they were missing to the first flickering video of the huddle of anxious yet smiling boys when they were found 10 days later by the British divers.
+The plight of the boys and their coach made headlines across the globe – from the heartbreaking news that they were missing to the first flickering video of the huddle of anxious yet smiling boys when they were found 10 days later by the British divers.

 One of the boys appeared to be wearing a red replica England football shirt.